IvanProg00/geekbrains-oop/src/main/java/geekbrains/lessons/lesson1/task1/README.md

 # Task 1

-- Create a Cat class with the fields
+1. Create a Cat class with the fields
     - name
     - color
     - number of years

    Work with the fields directly.
-- Add encapsulation to this class + do validation for the entered age.
+2. Add encapsulation to this class + do validation for the entered age.
+3. Create a parent class for the Cat class with methods:
+    - animalInfo()
+    - voice()
+    - jump()

+   And inherit from it.